WELSBACH & GENERAL GAS MANTLE (CAMDEN RADIATION)

 The site is being addressed in two stages: immediate actions and a long-term remedial phase focused on the entire site.
 To address the long-term remedial phase, EPA divided the site into four areas, or operable units (OUs) – soils and waste materials, the Armstrong Building, surface water and sediments, and groundwater.

 In November 2000, EPA began cleanup activities at the site with the demolition of the GGM building in Camden.
 Cleanup activities at the site continue to the present day.
-In June 2015, EPA started cleaning up the radiologically contaminated building surfaces in the Armstrong Building, at the former Welsbach facility in Gloucester City.
-EPA expects to complete this cleanup in May 2016.
+In 2016, EPA completed the clean-up of the radiologically contaminated building surfaces in the Armstrong Building, at the former Welsbach facility in Gloucester City.